dw251414/Kickstarter_Analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 ### Analyzing a dataset consisting of 4,000 crowdfunding projects to discover hidden trends.
 ---
 Louise is a playwright.
-Her play, Fever, came close to its fundraising goal in a short amount of time relative to her personal expectations.
+Her play, _Fever_, came close to its fundraising goal in a short amount of time relative to her personal expectations.
 Now, she would like greater perspective on how different campaigns fared relative to their launch dates, and funding goals.
 Kickstarter is a public benefit corporation that supports creatives, just like Louise.
 Through their global crowdfunding platform, projects materialize, and provide  data.
 The project’s purpose, to leverage readily-provided data, and communicate findings to Louise.
 In practice, this included pulling, and wrangling a Kickstarter dataset consisting of 4,000 crowdfunding project.
 With the data organized, powerful analyses and visualizations were performed to generate clear, and accessible findings in the project report.
 ## Analysis and Challenges